jackiehjm/stx-docs/doc/source/contributor/development_process.rst

 notes are needed, and follow the
 `Release Note
 <https://docs.starlingx.io/contributor/release_note_contribute_guide.html>`_
-to contibute your changes to the release notes.
+to contribute your changes to the release notes.

 The documentation changes needed for a code change should be included in the planning phase, working with project's docs team as